Suzuki Magoichi

 Suzuki Magoichi (鈴木孫一 or 鈴木孫市, c.
 1534 – c.
-May 2, 1589) was an better-known alternate name of Suzuki Shigehide (鈴木重秀), a samurai and military leader during the late Sengoku and early Azuchi-Momoyama periods.
+May 2, 1589) was a better-known alternate name of Suzuki Shigehide (鈴木重秀), a samurai and military leader during the late Sengoku and early Azuchi-Momoyama periods.
 He is famous for arming his troops with arquebuses and donning the yatagarasu as his family crest.

 He was also known by other names, including Saiga Magoichi (雑賀孫一), Saika Magoichi (雑賀孫市), Hirai Magoichi (平井孫市), and simply Magoichi.
 The name "Saika (or Suzuki) Magoichi" was given to the leader of the Saika Ikki, and Suzuki Shigeoki and Suzuki Shigetomo were also referred to by this name.
 He was a friend of Ankokuji Ekei.

 Genealogy

 He is said to be the second eldest son of Suzuki Sadayu, but the veracity of this claim is unknown.
 This is mainly because his name is not listed in historical records available to the public, making the authenticity of the "Shigehide" name even more dubious.
 Though said to be a warrior of distinguished prowess, details regarding his services remain scant.
 Aside from his distinct hatred for Nobunaga, the rest of his history is filled with half-truths, rumors, or theories.
 According to the Sengoku Engi, he was said to have been a great warrior.